vvanwedd/heritagevisualisation/source/examples.rst

 What
 ----
 Static compilation: Three manners in which the interactive data can be generated are fading into each other.
-These visualisations make it possible to study the surface and/or automaticaly simplify the relief Left: Standard RGB rendering, as it appears to the human eye (based on the albedo values); Middle: Automated drawing or sketch1 rendering, the steep variations in the surface are accentuted in shades of grey; Right: Normal mapping,
+These visualisations make it possible to study the surface and/or automatically simplify the relief.
+Left: Standard RGB rendering, as it appears to the human eye (based on the albedo values); Middle: Automated drawing or sketch1 rendering, the steep variations in the surface are accentuated in shades of grey; Right: Normal mapping, the color variations conceal information on the surface orientations.

 Type dataset
 ------------